Handling Shopify Webhooks: A Complete Guide

 }

 Webhooks don't arrive due to endpoint issues, Shopify outages, or misconfiguration.
+Shopify retries 19 times over 48 hours, but extended downtime means lost data.
 Critical processes shouldn't rely solely on webhooks.

 Solution: Implement reconciliation jobs that poll the API periodically.